 The notion of Demuth randomness is stronger than Martin-Löf-randomness yet compatible with being Δ_2^0 .
-Demuth tests generalize Martin-Löf tests $(G_m){m\in\mathbb{N}}$ in that one can exchange the m-th component (a Σ_1^0 set in Cantor space of measure at most 2^{-m}) for a computably bounded number of times.
+Demuth tests generalize Martin-Löf tests $(G_m){m \in \mathbb{N}}$ in that one can exchange the m-th component (a Σ_1^0 set in Cantor space of measure at most 2^{-m}) a computably bounded number of times.
 A set $Z \subseteq \mathbb{N}$ fails a Demuth test if Z is in infinitely many final versions of the G_m .
 If we only allow Demuth tests such that $G_m \supseteq G{m+1}$ for each m, we have weak Demuth randomness.
 The implications are

-Demuth random \Rightarrow weak Demuth random \Rightarrow ML-random.
+Demuth random \rightarrow weakly Demuth random \rightarrow ML-random.

-These randomness notions, introduced and studied by Demuth [3, 4], remained obscure for a long time, but now begin to stand out for their rich interaction with the computational complexity aspect of sets.
-We study two examples of such an interaction.
+These randomness notions, introduced and studied by Demuth [3,4], remained obscure for a long time, but now begin to stand out for their rich interaction with the computational complexity aspect of sets.
+We consider two examples of such an interaction.

 - (a) A highness property of a set determines a sense in which the set is close to being Turing complete.
 We study to what extent highness depends on the degree of randomness of a set.
 Using this we show that the implications above are strict. - (b) A lowness property of a set specifies a sense in which the set is close to being computable.
 We show that each c.e. set Turing below a Demuth random set satisfies an extreme lowness property: it is strongly jump-traceable.
-There is multiple evidence [8] that the
+There is multiple evidence [10] that the strongly jump-traceable c.e. sets, introduced in [7], form a very small subclass of the c.e.
+K-trivials.